200K candidates appear for CUET, some hiccups logged

 At the end of the day, officials said the NTA recorded an overall attendance of 76%.
 This was lower than the 85% attendance recorded on the first day of the test in 2022, but considerably higher than the overall CUET-UG attendance of 62% in 2022.

+Kumar requested the student to enter in a staggered manner in future exams and added that steps had been taken to avert such situations.
 “We have now taken administrative measures to prevent such situations in the future.
-In many cities, we have also taken help from the traffic police to minimise traffic jams around the centres,” said Kumar.
+In many cities, we have also taken help from the traffic police to minimize traffic jams around the centres,” he said.
+“Candidates and their parents were also regularly informed about the steps taken and the exam start status in the centers where there was a delay in starting the test,” added Kumar.

 Prachi Gupta, who travelled to her centre in Delhi’s Sarita Vihar alone, said students went through a number of security checks before being allowed to appear for the exam.